 Since joining the UMBC community in 2007, Larry Hennessey has tirelessly supported the health of the natural environment of UMBC’s campus.
 His commitment and passion have made a measurable, significant impact on the health of our local ecosystem and waterways.
 Hennessey is truly a public servant, exemplifying UMBC’s belief that public service goes beyond serving people to serving our environment.
 He does both with skill, enthusiasm, and dedication and inspires other members of the UMBC community to do the same.

 Streams on UMBC’s campus lead to the Patapsco River and eventually the Chesapeake Bay.
-Both are treasures worth preserving for the future, and Larry has made it his mission to positively influence their health.
-Hennessey has also worked tirelessly, both on campus and in nearby Baltimore City, to proactively address invasive plants and retain the biodiversity of our campus’ natural areas.
-His consistent, long-term commitment to these efforts and the way he has involved students in this work.
+Both are treasures worth preserving for the future, and Hennessey has made it his mission to positively influence their health.
+He has also worked tirelessly, both on campus and in nearby Baltimore City, to proactively address invasive plants and retain the biodiversity of our campus’ natural areas.
+He is respected across campus for his consistent, long-term commitment to conservation efforts and for the way he inspires students to get involved in this important work.

 Hennessey earned a B.A. in geography and environmental engineering and a B.S. in civil engineering from Johns Hopkins University.
-He is a registered professional engineer in the State of Maryland, holds certifications from the Construction Specifications Institute in contract administration and specification, and is LEED accredited.
+He is a registered professional engineer in the State of Maryland, holds certifications from the Construction Specifications Institute in contract administration and specifications, and is Leadership in Energy and Environmental Design (LEED) accredited.
 He is a member of the American Society of Civil Engineers, the American Institute of Architects, and the Construction Specifications Institute.